-If you have been wondering how you can send Gmail fax, you came to the right place.
-Gmail is the most popularly used email service, not just for personal use but for take care of businesses as well.
-What many people don’t know about Gmail is you can send and receive faxes through your Gmail account!
-However, it is very rare to find resources online that actually know this exists or know how to do it.
+If you have been wondering how you can send fax from Gmail, you came to the right place.
+Gmail is the best free email service right now, not just for personal use but also for taking care of businesses, given the amount of features it can offer.
+What many people don’t know, is that you can use it to send and receive faxes as well!

-- Instead of applying your recipient’s email in the field titled “TO,” their fax number will be entered by “email form.”
+- Instead of typing your recipient’s email in the field titled “TO,” enter the fax number using “email form.”
 I promise it’s not nearly as complicated as it sounds.

 - The fax document must be in a digital format such as a PDF, DOC, XLS or other media format.
 The digital file is then attached to your email.